dora-rs/dora-rs.github.io/docs/guides/getting-started/webcam_plot.md

     wget https://raw.githubusercontent.com/dora-rs/dora/main/examples/python-operator-dataflow/utils.py
     ```

-3. Create a new `dataflow.yaml` file that will hold our dataflow definition:
+3. Create a new `dataflow.yml` file or replace the existing file with the following nodes:

     ```yaml
     nodes: